 10 The Bat-Signal Lights Up

 The final scene – what a masterpiece.
-Eyes of attentive fans watch Oz and Eve dance, only to be diverted to something even eye-catching: The Bat-Signal.
+Eyes of attentive fans watch Oz and Eve dance, only to be diverted by something even more eye-catching: The Bat-Signal.
 Yes, Bruce Wayne is back.

-With Batman Part II lined up ahead for DC, it is clearer than even that the Dark Knight is aware of the Penguin’s rise to power, and is already making plans to put things in order, promising that Gotham will be safe.
+With Batman Part II lined up ahead for DC, it is clearer than ever that the Dark Knight is aware of the Penguin’s rise to power and is already making plans to put things in order, promising that Gotham will be safe.

 Final Thoughts